 CONTRIBUTOR DETAILS

 James Peacock is reader in English and American literatures at Keele University in the United Kingdom.
-He is the author of Brooklyn Fictions: The Contemporary Urban Community in a Global Age and is currently working on a monograph about literary representations of gentrification.
+He is the author of Brooklyn Fictions: The Contemporary Urban Community in a Global Age (Bloomsbury 2015) and is currently working on a monograph about literary representations of gentrification.

 Contact: English Literatures, School of Humanities, Chancellor’s Building, Keele University, Keele, Staffordshire ST5 5BG, UK.